How To Make Sand Dough

-New!
-Sand dough!
+NEW sand dough recipe!
 So easy and fun to make and similar to our popular cloud dough recipe.
-This simple sand dough recipe uses just three ingredients, flour, play sand and oil for tonnes of hands-on fun for kids.
+This simple sand dough recipe uses just three ingredients, flour, play sand and oil for tons of hands-on fun for kids.
 Bonus, make your own sand dough sensory bin and explore geometric shapes for early learning.
 We love easy sensory play recipes!

 Please note; this sand dough recipe is not taste safe!
 Our regular homemade cloud dough can be made taste safe as it’s just flour and oil.